 The Regulated Data File Server is a service Information Services provides for the storage of Regulated Data, this server meets the technical requirements necessary for the storage of Regulated Data.
 To request space on the Regulated Data File Server please fill out the Regulated Data Server Request.
 For more information about the Regulated Data File Server please work with the desktop support staff for your area or contact Information Services Technical Support.

 Identity Finder is computer software that discovers, monitors, removes and protects data wherever it is stored or used.
 The software is in use at UNO to perform two functions.
-The first is a continual scan of all data on end user machines for restricted data commonly refered to as 'data at rest'; those files and folders that reside on University-owned servers, desktop and laptop computers.
+The first is a continual scan of all data on end user machines for restricted data commonly referred to as 'data at rest;' those files and folders that reside on University-owned servers, desktop and laptop computers.
 Please work with the desktop support staff for your area or contact Information Services Technical Support for more information.

 VPN (Virtual Private Network)